nicoleshisia2016/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that switches ownership to betty
+Script that changes owner to vincent